PhD History with Genealogical Studies

 • funding or scholarship information

 • research proposal of 1,500-2,000 words in length, detailing the subject area and topic to be investigated.
 Also indicate your chosen supervisors in the research proposal.
-Follow this link for helpful advice on writing PhD Proposals
+Read our helpful guidelines on writing PhD Proposals

 • by filling these details out as fully as possible, you'll avoid any delay to your application being processed by the University